szczyglis-dev/py-gpt/README.md

 **Models**

-- `Max Output Tokens`: Determines the maximum number of tokens the model can generate for a single response.
+- `Max Output Tokens`: Sets the maximum number of tokens the model can generate for a single response.

-- `Max Total Tokens`: Defines the maximum token count that the application can send to the model, including the conversation context.
+- `Max Total Tokens`: Sets the maximum token count that the application can send to the model, including the conversation context.

+- `RPM limit`: Sets the limit of maximum requests per minute (RPM), 0 = no limit.

 - `Temperature`: Sets the randomness of the conversation.
 A lower value makes the model's responses more deterministic, while a higher value increases creativity and abstraction.